 Family Bonding Is Strengthened

 Many families probably struggled to have quality time before the pandemic.
-For the reason that both parents are working, while the children are in schools or colleges.
+The reason is that both parents are working, while the children are in school or college.
 But the lockdown and stay-at-home directives pushed families to share the same space at home.
 Hence, families had little choice but to spend more time together.
 The close proximity may have been stifling sometimes.
 However, not in doubt was a stronger family bonding.

 Personal Growth Is Key In Unsettling Times